-If the goods do not correspond to the contract, consumers can ask for the goods to be repaired, replaced, and reduced in price or for the contract to be annulled.
+If the goods are not in conformity with the contract, consumers can ask for the goods to be repaired, replaced, and reduced in price or for the contract to be terminated.

 EU countries can require consumers to inform the seller of the lack of conformity within two months after its discovery.
-A commercial guarantee must be clearly drafted and indicate what rights it gives on top of consumers' legal guarantees.
+A commercial guarantee must be clearly drafted and indicate what rights it gives on top of the legal guarantee.

 National provisions going beyond the requirements of the Directive